 Since the Linux kernel is free to use, you can get different “flavors” of Linux-based platforms.
 That’s the beauty of Linux.
 The platform consists of multiple components developed by the Linux community, so not all Linux-based operating systems are alike, despite using the same kernel.

-For example, there are more than ten different graphical interfaces that were created for the Linux platform, including popular solutions Unity, GNOME, KDE Plasma, Pantheon, and Fluxbox.
-But many distributions also include proprietary components, so while they’re free to use, they’re not free to alter and redistribute.
-Right now, there are more than 75 different distributions available, but only a dozen are endorsed by the Free Software Foundation as 100 percent free software.
+For example, there are more than ten different graphical interfaces created for the Linux platform.
+Examples include popular solutions like Unity, GNOME, KDE Plasma, Pantheon, and Fluxbox.
+But many distros also include proprietary components, so while they’re free to use, you can’t distribute or edit the programs.
+Right now, there are more than 75 different distros available, but only a dozen are endorsed by the Free Software Foundation as 100 percent free software.

-Here’s a list of the more popular Linux-based operating systems you can use right now:
+Here’s a list of the more popular Linux-based distros you can use right now:

-Of course, there are Linux-based operating systems provided on devices you use every day, but aren’t readily available to download and install.
-Android and Chrome OS are the prime examples.
+There are Linux-based operating systems provided on devices you use every day but aren’t readily available to download and install.
+Android and Chrome OS are prime examples.

-Android is mostly provided on smartphones and tablets, but we’ve seen the platform installed on desktops and laptops, too.
-Google’s Chrome OS platform is only installed on the popular low-cost “Chromebook” laptops.
+Mostly provided on smartphones and tablets, the Android platform now comes installed on desktops and laptops as well.
+Google’s Chrome OS platform is only installed on the popular low-cost Chromebook laptops.
 However, given it’s based on the open-source Chromium OS project, you can still find variants of Chrome OS to download and use.

-Meanwhile, there are also Linux-based distributions created specifically for the server market.
-These include Red Hat Enterprise Linux for datacenters, SUSE Enterprise Linux Server, and the non-desktop version of CentOS.
+Meanwhile, there are also Linux-based distributions explicitly created for the server market.
+These include Red Hat Enterprise Linux for data centers, SUSE Enterprise Linux Server, and the non-desktop version of CentOS.